rinha2-back-end-rust

 Key Features

-- PostgreSQL stored procedures for server-side business logic
+rust:1.95 - PostgreSQL stored procedures for balance updates and statement aggregation

 Challenge